Santhoshnov/mern-crud/README.md

-crud based application using mern stack
+This is a crud based web-application done using mern stack.

 Run node server.js for server & npm start for client to start the app

+enjoy mern :)

 Output: